 Transplanting Onion Seedlings to the Garden:

 Select a growing location that receives full sun or six or more hours of direct sunlight per day.
 Onions grow best in loose, fertile soil that drains well.
-Amend with compost to add nutrients and organic material to aid with drainage.
-Before planting, work in an all-purpose organic fertilizer such as Espoma Plant-tone into the soil.
+Amend with finished compost to add nutrients and organic material to aid with drainage.
+Before planting, work in an all-purpose organic fertilizer, such as Espoma Plant Tone into the soil.